chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 ```

 The `RandomCueObject` is like a pattern except it only chooses one of the
-cues in the `cues` array at random **when played**.
+objects in the `cues` array at random **when played**.
 The `CuePointerObject` is unchanged, but the `beat` field inside
-will be ignored (always zero).
-You are not actually limited to cues,
+will be ignored.

-contrary to what the name of this is.
-(I would've changed the name
+You are not limited to just using `CueObjects` in the `cues` array.

-if I could refactor it correctly...)
+Examples of games with random cue objects: Ringside (has variants), First Contact (speech sounds)

 See `PatternObject` for the `id` and `name` fields.